inko-lang/website/source/manual/virtual-machine/instructions.html.md

 1. The register to store the attribute names in.
 2. The register containing the object for which to get all attributes names.

-### GetBlockPrototype

-Stores the block prototype in a register.

-This instruction requires one argument: the register to store the prototype in.

-### GetBooleanPrototype

-Sets the prototype of booleans in a register.

-This instruction only requires one argument: the register to store the prototype in.

 ### GetFalse

 Sets a "false" value in a register.

 This instruction requires only one argument: the register to store the object in.

-### GetFloatPrototype

-Stores the float prototype in a register.

-This instruction requires one argument: the register to store the prototype in.

 ### GetGlobal